 b.
 Space usage

 The iCommons provides a collaborative and comfortable space for reading and studying.
-All mobile phones should be set to the vibrate mode when entering the iCommons.
+All mobile phones should be set to the silent mode when entering the iCommons.
 All phone calls should be placed outside the iCommons.
 All patrons are reminded that the ASB iCommons is generally used for study, research, and as a meeting space to share ideas.
 The iCommons includes a maker space equipped with materials that provide an opportunity for students to explore and tinker.
 The physical space is flexible and is blended with the virtual world adapting to meet the needs of individuals and group studens.
 To preserve an environment of optimum conditions for study, iCommon personnel may approach patrons to request quiet and orderly conduct.
 Food and drink other than water are discouraged anywhere in the iCommons, with the exception of sponsored events that may include food and drink setup.

 iCommons host author visits, sponsors book fairs, offer workshops for parents, teachers, and students.
 Dates for these events are posted on the school website and the school calendar.